avinashtangudu/Data-Structure-through-Python/README.md

 # Data-Structure-through-Python
-Cheat-Sheets of Python Data Structures with Python and R
+Cheat-Sheets of Data Structures with Python and R